xarray/osgverse/README.md

   - 4.2 Google Angle (https://github.com/google/angle): for cross-Graphics API uses and Vulkan integrations.
   - 4.3 Emscripten SDK (https://emscripten.org/docs/getting_started/downloads.html): for WebAssembly builds.
   - 4.4 NVIDIA CUDA (https://developer.nvidia.com/cuda-downloads): for CUDA related functionalities.
+    - With MooreThreads devices and VERSE_USE_MTT_DRIVER=ON, CUDA can be replaced with MUSA without extra operations.
 5. Optional external dependencies:
   - 5.1 osgEarth 2.10.1 or later, for earth related applications and examples. (https://github.com/gwaldron/osgearth)
   - 5.2 Bullet 3.17 or later, for physics support in osgVerseAnimation module and related examples. (https://github.com/bulletphysics/bullet3).
 Remember to enable INSTALL_LIBS (for correct installation) and USE_MSVC_RUNTIME_LIBRARY_DLL (for /MD flag) while compiling Bullet.